Kvitekvist/Auriel-s-Dream/README.md

 Then navigate to the Presets menu by pressing the symbol in the top left (the three lines).
 The menu should look like this:
 ![image](https://i.ibb.co/YkFSZJ1/enb3.jpg)

 Finally, activate the two options "Essential Files" and "3D Audio".
+If they were already on, then turn them off, then on again.
 If you need more performance, you skip 3D audio.
 ![image](https://i.ibb.co/dQzVFtL/essentials2.jpg)

 ### Choose ENB or Shader